Opposition to the partition of India: Politicians

 Maulana Abul Kalam Azad, a key player in the Indian independence movement, stated in India Wins Freedom that "as a Muslim, I for one am not prepared for a moment to give up my right to treat the whole of India as my domain and share in the shaping of its political and economic life.
 To me it seems a sure sign of cowardice to give up what is my patrimony and content myself with a mere fragment of it."
 He argued that if India were divided into two states, "there would remain three and half crores of Muslims scattered in small minorities all over the land.
 With 17 per cent in UP, 12 per cent in Bihar and 9 per cent in Madras, they will be weaker than they are today in the Hindu majority provinces.
 They have had their homelands in these regions for almost a thousand years and built up well known centres of Muslim culture and civilisation there."

 Malik Khizar Hayat Tiwana, the Premier of Punjab and leader of the Unionist Party, opposed the partition of India, referencing the pain that it would cause if the Punjab Province were divided.
 He felt that Muslims, Sikhs and Hindus of the Punjab all had a common culture and was against dividing India to create a religious segregation between the same people.
 Malik Khizar Hayat Tiwana, himself a Muslim, remarked to the separatist leader Muhammad Ali Jinnah: "There are Hindu and Sikh Tiwanas who are my relatives.
 I go to their weddings and other ceremonies.
 How can I possibly regard them as coming from another nation?"
 Tiwana advocated for amity between the religious communities of undivided India, proclaiming March 1st as Communal Harmony Day and aiding in the establishment of a Communal Harmony Committee in Lahore presided over by Raja Narendra Nath with its secretary being Maulvi Mahomed Ilyas of Bahawalpur.

+Purushottam Das Tandon opposed the partition of India, advocating unity, stating that "Acceptance of the resolution will be an abject surrender to the British and the Muslim League.
+The admission of the Working Committee was an admission of weakness and the result of a sense of despair.
+The Partition would not benefit either community – the Hindus in Pakistan and the Muslims in India would both live in fear."